 A serving size is the amount displayed on the Nutrition Facts label found on food packaging that indicates the amount of nutrients you can obtain from one serving of a food.
 One serving size of fruit is 1⁄2 cup or 1 small apple.
 Servings of vegetables can come from fresh, canned, dried, pureed, or frozen, as well as 100% vegetable juice.
 One serving of vegetables is 1 cup for most vegetables.
 However, one serving of raw leafy greens like spinach is 2 cups and one serving of cooked leafy greens is 1 cup.
 One serving of grains is 1⁄2 cup for cooked grains like rice, 1 slice of bread, and 1 cup of cereal.
 Serving sizes for protein are in ounces, with 1 ounce of protein being one serving.
-One serving of dairy is 1 ounce of cheese, 6 ounces of yogurt, or one 8-ounce cup of milk.
+One serving of dairy is 1 ounce of cheese, 8 ounces (1 cup) of yogurt, or 8 ounces (1 cup) of milk.

 A stir fry is a quick-cooking technique that uses high heat and minimal oil.
 Youth may be familiar with flavors used in a stir fry, which provides a great opportunity to introduce new vegetables to youth in a familiar way.
 While preparing the Stir-It-Up Stir Fry, youth can revisit terms and concepts related to the Nutrition Facts Label and the nutrients and items listed on the label, as first explored in Discovering Healthy Choices.
 In this cooking demonstration youth will explore more of the foods they learned about that are grown around the world in the Discovering Health Choices Module 1.
-Youth will also be introduced to food safety recommendations.